 Audio plays a critical role in our experiences when using Windows.
-Whether it is listening to music, movies, or communicating with family and friends over Skype, your choice of audio output might be different depending on the type of computer you own.
-However, if you are facing Audio issues, then in this post, we will learn how to reinstall audio device in Windows 10.
+Whether listening to music, movies or communicating with family and friends over Skype, your choice of audio output might be different depending on the type of computer you own.
+However, if you are facing Audio issues, then in this post, we will learn how to reinstall audio device in Windows 11 and Windows 10.

 There are three steps that you can follow to fix the No Audio Output Device is installed error:

 - Manually uninstall and reinstall the device driver

 - Automatically update your audio device drivers